CDMA Certification Forum

 CDMA Certification Forum (known as CCF) was the original official authority governing CDMA Device certification.
-The CCF is an international partnership between network operator and device vendors to maintain and evolve a core global device certification process that helps improve quality through consistent interoperability, conformance and performance testing across the globe.
+The CCF was an international partnership between network operator and device vendors to maintain and evolve a core global device certification process that helps improve quality through consistent interoperability, conformance and performance testing across the globe.
 On 31 December 2014, CCF voted to hand all its certification responsibilities to the Global Certification Forum (GCF).